This article has links to products and services we love, which we may make commission from.

 Gatehouse of Fleet (14 miles)

-This six-storey tower was built by the McCullochs and there is a ‘pit prison’ where the family’s enemies spent some time.
+The McCullochs built this six-storey tower, containing a ‘pit prison’ where the family’s enemies spent some time.

 Attached is a smokehouse specialising in salmon.